LGBTQ+ self-management in child and youth mental health

 IMPACTS

-Rosa has presented her findings at several conferences and events, including the National LGBTQ Health Conference 2021, the Qualitative Research on Mental Health Conference 2021, the International Association For Youth Mental Health Conferences 2019 and 2022, and the 2021 Barts and Queen Mary Science Festival which focused on engaging research with older secondary school pupils.
+Rosa has presented her findings at several conferences and events, including the National LGBTQ Health Conference 2021, the Qualitative Research on Mental Health (QRMH) Conference 2021 (Online), the International Association For Youth Mental Health (IAYMH) Conferences 2019 (Brisbane, Australia) and 2022 (Copenhagen, Denmark), the 2021 Barts and Queen Mary Science Festival which focused on engaging research with older secondary school pupils, and the 14th international conference on early intervention in mental health (IEPA) in Lausanne, Switzerland, in 2023.

 Rosa's poster 'LGBTQ+ young people’s experiences and perceptions of self-managing their mental health' was sent to participating schools to start interesting and engaging discussions around the issues that may affect older school students and their peers.
 You can view Rosa's poster here